pyrocms/pyrocms-docs/content/reference/server-requirements.md

 ### a HTTP web-server of some description

-Apache 2.x, Abyss Web Server, Uniform Server, Zend Community Server, etc. So far PyroCMS only seems to struggle with IIS.
+Apache 2.x, Nginx, Abyss Web Server, Uniform Server, Zend Community Server, etc. So far PyroCMS only seems to struggle with IIS.

 ### MySQL 5.x or higher

 There are plans for other database systems, but for now the newer MySQL version the better.

-### PHP 5.2.x or higher
+### PHP 5.3.7 or higher

-PHP 5.2 and PHP 5.3 are both fully supported.
+PHP 5.3.7 and up (including PHP 5.4.x) are both fully supported.

 ### GD 2